shpakb/gq-rnaseq-pipeline/README.md

 - resources parameter specifies amount of resources pipline can use.
 In this particular case load 100 and each downloading job uses 50 "points" of load.
 So ther can't be more than two downloading jobs simultaneously.

+- now pipeline outputs all the files right in to directory with scripts.
+No need to go through all steps with symlinks and copying.